Skip to main content

 4

-Once the correct code is entered, recipients can proceed with the signing ceremony:
+After the correct code is entered, the recipient can proceed with signing.

 Successful verification